complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

 ### 1. Field Type Constraints

 - **Bits types** (primitive types with neither destructor nor internal pointers):
   - Follow standard C++ type rules
   - No additional constraints
 - Members cannot contain external pointers of any kind
 - Members containing internal pointers must:
   - Use only `regional_ptr` (raw pointers including `global_ptr` are prohibited)
   - Point only to bits types or compliant regional types

 ### 2. Construction Rules

-   - Every regional type must provide at least one constructor that accepts `memory_region&` as its first parameter
+- **Required**: Every regional type must provide at least one constructor that accepts `memory_region&` as its first parameter
+- **Optional**: Regional types may provide default constructors (constructors with no parameters)
-   - Default constructors (when provided) initialize all (direct and indirect) `regional_ptr` members to null without performing any allocation
+  - When default constructors are provided, they must initialize all (direct and indirect) `regional_ptr` members to null without performing any allocation
+  - Default constructors are not required - many regional types will only provide `memory_region&`-accepting constructors
 - Constructors that accept `memory_region&` are permitted to allocate from the provided region
 - Any allocation performed must use the provided `memory_region&` parameter

 ### 3. Lifetime Rules

 Regional types have strict lifetime management requirements:

 - Copy and move construction/assignment are prohibited for regional types (allowed for bits types)
 - Individual destruction is prohibited for both bits types and regional types
   - Individual objects cannot be destroyed
 - Destruction occurs atomically at region level:
   - Entire object graph released with region
   - The root type (`RT`) of `memory_region<RT>` is responsible for resource acquisition and release
 - Non-root bits types and regional types should avoid owning external resources

 ### 4. YAML Serialization (Optional)

 YAML serialization support is optional and modular for regional types:

 - **Opt-in Design**: Regional types do not require built-in YAML methods
 - **Standalone Functions**: YAML support provided via standalone template functions in separate headers
 - **Modular Inclusion**: Users include specific `*_yaml.hh` headers to enable YAML for desired types
 - **Concept Compliance**: When YAML support is included, types must satisfy `YamlConvertible` concept

 ### 5. Pointer Rules

 The system supports several pointer types with specific semantics:

 - `regional_ptr` (intra-region):
   - Stores references as relative offsets from its own memory address
   - Provides region-local storage with automatic relocation support
   - Supports construction from raw pointers for offset calculation
   - Cannot be used with rvalue semantics due to address-relative storage
 - `global_ptr` (cross-region):
   - Safe cross-region references with 2x space cost
   - Lifetime bound to the referenced `memory_region`
 - Raw pointers:
   - May be passed around temporarily but not stored persistently in region memory
   - Can be used for `regional_ptr` construction/assignment to calculate offsets
 - Memory safety:
   - The root type (`RT`) of `memory_region<RT>` defines memory and type safety semantics
   - The simplest strategy is to not support reclaim of region memory, thus regional objects will never be deallocated nor change type
   - If the root type supports memory reclaim (e.g., garbage collection), it must clearly define lifetime rules of the object graph and type-safety strategies in separate specifications.

 ## Usage Guidelines